cjekel/tindetheus/README.rst

 News
 ====

+-  2018/11/25 Version 0.3.3.
+Update how facenet TensorFlow model is based into object.
+Fixes session recursion limit.
 -  2018/11/04 Version 0.3.1.
 Fix bug related to Windows and calc\_avg\_emb(), which wouldn't find the unique classes.
 Version 0.3.2, tindehteus will now exit gracefully if you have used all of